 The Cultural Lens of Applying “Too Much Makeup”

-Makeup is a cultural artefact with centuries of meaning, expectation, and history.
+Makeup is a cultural artifact with centuries of meaning, expectation, and history.
 It is more than just a tool for grooming oneself.
 Makeup is frequently seen as a way to improve one’s look and adhere to conventional beauty standards in many nations.

 Women who defy social conventions by wearing too much makeup may encounter criticism.
 The makeup is scrutinized for more than just its appearance; it deviates from the conventional notion of modesty and natural beauty.